dar1a-da/HiddenMicrobiota/README.md

 Metagenomics

 The composition of the human microbiota is related to the state of health.
 The presence and representation of different bacterial species or families may correlate with certain diseases.
 In this work, the relationship of the human gut microbiota with arthritis was investigated.
 Data on the intestinal microbiota were obtained from genome-wide sequencing using the shot-gun method.
-Further, these raw data were processed using bioinformatic tools via the SLI and python.
+Further, these raw data were processed using bioinformatic tools via the CLI and python.
 The results of bacterial representation, functional profiling, and pipeline were obtained.

 ## Goal:
 Search for diagnostics markers for diseases classification based on WGS human gut samples